pbausch/amafeed/README.md

 	find [app directory]/cache/ -type f -mmin +60 -delete

 This will delete all cache files every hour.
-Adjust `-mmin` to set change the frequency.
+Adjust `-mmin` to change the frequency.